Ruidoso Emergency Sirens: What They Mean and When You’ll Hear Them

 NOAA Weather Radio

-NOAA Weather Radio All Hazards (NWR) is a nationwide network of radio stations broadcasting continuous weather information directly from the nearest National Weather Service office.
-NWR broadcasts official Weather Service warnings, watches, forecasts, and other hazard information 24 hours a day, 7 days a week.
+NOAA Weather Radio All Hazards (NWR) is a nationwide network broadcasting continuous weather and emergency information directly from the National Weather Service.
+NWR provides official warnings, watches, forecasts, and hazard information 24 hours a day, 7 days a week.

 Looking Ahead